 Uganda is one of the countries having the highest level of underdevelopment, as established by the indicators employed for this purpose.
 The area of Karamoja in particular, it populated by a semi-nomad population dependent on sheep-herding, is experiencing dire circumstances.
 Here, the lack of water, the severe environmental conditions, demographic factors, and an ongoing process of desertification are making the lives of the inhabitants ever more difficult.

 Since 2012 our Foundation has operated in Uganda alongside Si Può Africa, an association based in Moroto, in Karamoja itself.
 As sadly documented Karamoja is one of the poorest regions in the world, and in consequence of the extreme environmental conditions, the local community constantly has problems of little water and cronic malnutrition.
 Over the years the food assistance provided by the large international organisations has resulted in a neglect of agriculture as a means of auto-sustainability and a consequent dependence on external provision.
 To avoid a further depletion of the limited natural resources it is indispensable to promote technical and practical agro-forestry solutions of a sustainable nature which emphasise not the ‘working for the population’ aspects but rather the working alongside the population aspects.
 Following these considerations we elaborated the WINE TO WATER project, it having as an objective the improvement in available drinking water for the population and to increase the storage capacity of drinking water so as to cope in the rainfree periods.
-The project has a 3 year timeline and and will be based on very specific actions, such as the the repair and maintenance of existing wells which are actually malfunctioning or damaged and consequently not in use.
+The project will be based on very specific actions, such as the the repair and maintenance of existing wells which are actually malfunctioning or damaged and consequently not in use.
 Also important will be the installation of systems for the collection and use of rain water, and the installation of some small irrigation systems for the vegetable patches.
 Another feature will be the creation of a new well and the installation of a hand-pump.

 To faciltate the project sustainability factor and to implement technological solutions, and also to promote the professional capacity of the farmers and artisans, the project will incorporate a training element directed to the local workers, and thereby improving their technical professional profile, and so intending to encharge them with the installation, maintenance and repair aspects of the water systems.